elee1766/gofer/README.md

 my reference are claude code, gemini cli, and both the vercel and openai typescript sdks.

+if anyone would like to improve the prompts, add more hooks, add frameworks, etc, please feel free to.

 ## whats done so far